Mini (marque): Marketing

 Butler, Shine, Stern & Partners, Mini's advertising agency, produced a video series in 2007 called Hammer & Coop, directed by Todd Phillips as part of an ad campaign for the Mini.

 Crispin Porter + Bogusky, Mini's advertising agency, produced a movie called Counterfeit Mini Coopers as part of the ad campaign.

 To advertise Mini Clubman's 2008 introduction to the Chinese market, Beijing Mini offered a Mini Rickshaw, which uses the rear half of Mini Clubman.

 Controversy

-It is reported that BMW was ordered by U.S. regulators to reduce fuel economy ratings on four 2014 Mini Coopers as results from EPA testing did not match the automaker's submissions.
+It is reported that BMW was ordered by US regulators to reduce fuel economy ratings on four 2014 Mini Coopers as results from EPA testing did not match the automaker's submissions.

-The rear turn signals have been heavily criticized for pointing in the wrong way, as that may lead to accidents.

 Films

 In 1969, the original British Mini was featured in the gold-heist film The Italian Job starring Michael Caine and Noël Coward.